 A summary of the alternative offers provided by these universities and recognition of Core Maths and other Level 3 maths qualifications by some other universities can be viewed below.

-Aston University makes alternative offers for students who have a Core Maths qualification, across a wide range of subject areas, for example:
+Aston University makes alternative offers for students who have a Core Maths qualification, across a wide range of subject areas There is often a reduced offer of one grade for students with grade B in Core Maths for example:

 - BSc Psychology and Sociology – offer reduced from ABB to BBB for students with grade B in Core Maths or the Extended Project Qualification (EPQ).

-- BSc Biology Science – offer reduced from BBB to BBC for students with grade B in Core Maths or the Extended Project Qualification (EPQ).
+- BSc Economics and BSc Biology Science – offer reduced from BBB to BBC for students with grade B in Core Maths or the Extended Project Qualification (EPQ).

 Since 2020, the University of Bath has been using alternative offers that reduce one of the entry grades that are usually required for their degree courses.
 For example, where the typical offer is AAA, the alternative offer would be AAB.
 You can view details of their alternative offers on their website.

-All degrees that do not require A level Mathematics, such as Architecture, Business Courses, Biosciences, Chemistry, Pharmacy, Education, Health and Sport degrees, Languages, Politics, Psychology, and Social Sciences, include alternative offers based on achieving a grade B in a Core Maths qualification, AS or A level Mathematics or AS or A level Statistics, when it is studied in addition to three other subjects.
+All degrees that do not require A level Mathematics, include alternative offers based on achieving a grade B in a Core Maths qualification, AS or A level Mathematics or AS or A level Statistics, when it is studied in addition to three other subjects.
+Example subjects include Architecture, Business Courses, Biosciences, Chemistry, Pharmacy, Education, Health and Sport degrees, Languages, Politics, Psychology and Social Sciences.

 Degrees that do require A level Mathematics, such as Civil, Chemical, Mechanical and Electrical Engineering, Computer Science, Physics, Economics and Accounting & Finance, include alternative offers based on achieving a grade B in AS or A level Further Mathematics where this is studied in addition to three other subjects.

-The University of Essex believes that Core Maths provides valuable preparation for university study, particularly for those wishing to study courses which involve the use of statistical data such as the social sciences.
-They state on their website that if a student’s results fall short of the offer level by a small margin, results in other qualifications such as the Extended Project, a Core Maths qualification or an additional AS-level may be taken into account.
+The University of Essex state that if a student’s results fall short of the offer level by a small margin, results in other qualifications such as the Extended Project, a Core Maths qualification or an additional AS-level may be taken into account.

-The University values students studying the Extended Project and/or Core Maths and its role in preparing students for a successful higher education experience and would wish to recognise and encourage this extended piece of independent work undertaken by the learner.
-In recognition of this, for students who receive a standard offer, make Exeter their Firm choice and achieve a grade A in either the EPQ or Core Maths we guarantee to confirm their place if they achieve one grade below our offer, excluding any subject conditions.
+The University of Exeter values students studying the Extended Project and/or Core Maths and its role in preparing students for a successful higher education experience and would wish to recognise and encourage this extended piece of independent work undertaken by the learner.
+In recognition of this, for students who receive a standard offer, make Exeter their Firm choice and achieve a grade A in either the EPQ or Core Maths they guarantee to confirm their place if they achieve one grade below their offer, excluding any subject conditions.

 The University of Kent welcomes the introduction of Core Mathematics qualifications to provide students with the opportunity to develop their mathematical skills beyond GCSE.
 As the University is a nationally recognised Q-Step centre for quantitative social science skills, they value the importance of giving students the chance to develop broader statistical, problem-solving, evaluation and data analysis skills.
 They believe students taking degree subjects that do not require an A level in Mathematics benefit from taking a Level 3 Core Mathematics qualification.
 Although not a prerequisite for admission, they continue to look positively on applications from students offering Core Mathematics qualifications.